PhD applications – Mirror doctoral contracts idil 2026

 Details

-Impact of the structure of biosourced gels on their ability to encapsulate and release therapeutic molecules in the colon
+Impact of the structure of bio-based gels on their ability to encapsulate and release therapeutic molecules in the colon

-M2 or engineering degree in biochemistry, physical chemistry or materials science.
-Plus: interest or skills in soft matter physics.
+Master's degree or engineering degree in biochemistry, physical chemistry, or materials science.
+Plus points: an interest in or skills in soft matter physics.

 Skills in enzymology and physical chemistry.

-Good interpersonal skills for teamwork.
-Good laboratory practices.
+Interpersonal skills for teamwork.
+Proficiency in good laboratory practices.

-Writing skills, written and spoken scientific English, autonomy, curiosity, rigor and dynamism.
+Writing skills, spoken and written scientific English, independence, curiosity, rigor, and dynamism.

-Experience in a research laboratory may be an asset, but is not required to apply.
+Research laboratory experience may be an asset but is not required to apply.

-Dynamic monitoring of encapsulation and release of bioactive molecules in and from a biosourced gel bead.
+Dynamic monitoring of the encapsulation and release of bioactive molecules in and by a bio-based gel bead.

-M2 or engineering degree in physics, physical chemistry or materials science.
+Master's degree or engineering degree in physics, physical chemistry, or materials science.
 Knowledge of soft matter physics is a plus.

-Good interpersonal skills for teamwork.
-Good laboratory practices.
+Interpersonal skills for teamwork.
+Proficiency in good laboratory practices.

-Experience in a research laboratory may be an asset, but is not required to apply.
+Research laboratory experience may be an asset but is not required to apply.

 Project summary:

-Thesis 1 integrates various AXf molecular structures and aims to use biochemical and rheological approaches to understand the links between molecular structure, architecture, properties and functionality of gels.
+Thesis 1 integrates various molecular structures of AXf and aims to understand, using biochemical and rheological approaches, the links between molecular structure, architecture, properties, and functionality of gels.

-The physical approach of thesis 2, based on the mapping of molecular and fluorescence dynamics with spatial and temporal resolutions adapted to the scale of a millimetric gel bead, aims to measure and model the coupled kinetics of polymers and molecules to be encapsulated during the encapsulation and release stages.
+The physical approach of thesis 2, based on mapping molecular dynamics and fluorescence with spatial and temporal resolutions adapted to the scale of a millimeter-sized gel bead, aims to measure and model the coupled kinetics of polymers and molecules to be encapsulated during the encapsulation and release stages.

-The same compounds will be used in both theses (AXf, model media of the gastrointestinal tract and colon, and bioactive proteins), enabling a constant and relevant dialogue between the two teams.
-The synergy between the two theses will enable us to identify the parameters required for optimized, targeted delivery of bioactive molecules (in this case, immunomodulating dairy proteins) to the colon.
+The same compounds will be used in both theses (AXf, model environments of the gastrointestinal tract and colon, and bioactive proteins), enabling constant and relevant dialogue between the two teams.
+The synergy between the two theses will make it possible to identify the parameters necessary for optimized and targeted delivery of bioactive molecules (in this case, immunomodulatory milk proteins) to the colon.

 UMR 1: UMR 5175 – Center for Functional and Evolutionary Ecology (CEFE)